(changed category name from Themes to avoid my fuzzy brain confusing this with Wordpres Themes!! – Ivor, Jan 8, 2020)

 By Breanna Schnurr From Calgary to Waterloo, funeral director Rob Wintonyk shares his experiences in the funeral industry.
 It’s a cold and cloudy Monday morning as Rob Wintonyk walks up the concrete path leading to the brown double doors of Erb & Good Funeral Home.
 He strides in through the entrance, stomping his shoes on…

 Despite the challenges of the pandemic, this mother and long-term care home worker continues to honour her family and culture by making a traditional Filipino dessert.
-By Stephanie Davoli From left to right: Racho’s sister, Jenny; Evangeline Racho; Racho’s sister, Helen; Evangeline Racho’s mother (sitting) and friends outside of Racho’s childhood home in Alaminos, Philippines…
+By Stephanie Davoli It’s almost midnight when Evangeline Racho stumbles into her Mississauga home.
+She’s exhausted after coming off an eight-hour shift at a retirement home where she’s been…

 By Jennifer Nguyen HANOI — Outside a tiny alley tucked away from bulkier storefronts on Nguyen Huu Huan street, two women sit and chat over paper cups that fit just right in their palm, filled almost to the brim with a thick golden foam.
 A sweet aroma fills the air, growing stronger as one travels…

-By Carlos Rayman Giova Gallagher at her home in Hamilton, Ontario.
-(Brian Gallagher/T•) Thou Shalt Remember Thy Sabbath Day?
+By Carlos Rayman Thou Shalt Remember Thy Sabbath Day?
 A new meaning to the age-old commandment and how one mourner came to terms with a shuddered house of worship.
-On a bright spring morning in the suburban town of Burlington the bees buzzed, the tulips…
+On a bright spring morning in the suburban town of Burlington the bees buzzed, the tulips swayed, and the sky was a cloudless teal blue above…